 Torbay Symphony Orchestra is a community orchestra in the truest sense of the word.
 As a progressive local symphony orchestra, we believe in engaging with the community and embracing the talents of local aspiring artists.
 Our aim is to bring classical music from all eras to a wide audience, regardless of their musical knowledge and experience.

 Whilst we regularly perform well-known symphonic works from the Classical and Romantic periods, TSO has also gained a reputation for exciting performances of contemporary works.
 For us, it is about exposing audiences and musicians to a wide range of music they might not otherwise seek out as well as supporting living composers.

-Reaching out to young people in particular is an essential aspect of who we are as an orchestra and to this end we have participated and instigated numerous workshops in schools.
-We visit schools with a skeleton orchestra, play music, demonstrate different instruments and even let the school children have a go conducting!
+Reaching out to young people in particular is an essential aspect of who we are as an orchestra and to this end we have participated in and instigated numerous workshops in schools.
+We visit schools with a skeleton orchestra, play music, demonstrate different instruments and even let the school children have a go at conducting!

 These workshops have been phenomenally successful.
 Generally we visit three schools in a day and often inspire several hundred children at a time.
 This service is free to schools but costs us around £1500 to put on and so we are constantly looking for ways to raise funds for this important work.
 TSO has participated in and instigated numerous workshops in schools over the past 10 or so years.

 If you would like TSO to visit your school, please fill in the online form which you can find here.